expo/expo/docs/pages/guides/config-plugins.md

 ## Legacy plugins

-In order to make `eas build` work the same as the legacy `expo build` we added support for "legacy plugins" which are applied automatically to a project when they're installed in the project.
+In order to make `eas build` work the same as the classic `expo build` service, we added support for "legacy plugins" which are applied automatically to a project when they're installed in the project.

-For instance, say a project has `expo-camera` installed but doesn't have `plugins: ['expo-camera']` in their app.json.
-Expo CLI would automatically add `expo-camera` to the plugins so the camera and microphone permissions were always added to the project.
-The user can still customize the `expo-camera` plugin by adding it to the `plugins` array manually, the manually defined plugins will take precedence over the automatic plugins.
+For instance, say a project has `expo-camera` installed but doesn't have `plugins: ['expo-camera']` in their `app.json`.
+Expo CLI would automatically add `expo-camera` to the plugins to ensure that the required camera and microphone permissions are added to the project.
+The user can still customize the `expo-camera` plugin by adding it to the `plugins` array manually, and the manually defined plugins will take precedence over the automatic plugins.

 You can debug which plugins were added by running `expo config --type prebuild` and seeing the `_internal.pluginHistory` property.